DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 <p class="caption">(\#fig:boot232-fig)The sampling distribution approximated using a bootstrap distribution.</p>
 </div>

-From Figure \@ref(fig:boot232-fig), the bootstrap sampling distribution is not symmetrical so we would not want to use the t interval approach.
-We will still calculate the confidence interval based on the assumption of symmetry.
+From Figure \@ref(fig:boot232-fig), the bootstrap sampling distribution is not symmetrical so we may not want to use the t interval approach.
+We will still calculate the confidence interval based on both approaches to compare the results.